 Printed Patient Name

 I hereby grant permission for the use of any of my medical records including illustrations, photographs or other imaging records created in my case, for use in examination, testing, credentialing and/or certifying purposes by The American Board of Plastic Surgery.

 This authorization is provided as a voluntary contribution in the interests of public education.
-I understand that such imaging records shall become the property of American Society of Plastic Surgery (ASPS and may be retained by ASPS or released by ASPS for the limited purpose of including them in any print, visual or electronic media, specifically including, but not limited to, medical journals and textbooks, for the purpose of informing the medical profession or the general public about plastic surgery procedures and methods.
+I understand that such imaging records shall become the property of American Society of Plastic Surgery (ASPS) and may be retained by ASPS or released by ASPS for the limited purpose of including them in any print, visual or electronic media, specifically including, but not limited to, medical journals and textbooks, for the purpose of informing the medical profession or the general public about plastic surgery procedures and methods.

 I understand that the information disclosed, or some portion thereof, may be protected by state law and/or the federal Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
 I further understand that, because ASPS is not receiving the information in the capacity of a health care provider or health plan covered by HIPAA, the information described above may no longer be protected by HIPAA.
 Neither I, nor any member of my family, will be identified by name in any publication, but I understand that in some circumstances, the images may portray features that will make my identity recognizable.